 In 1508 Pope Julius II commissioned the construction of a new fortress to Donato Bramante on the southern side of the harbour opposite a medieval castle, which was destroyed during WWII.

 Bramante designed a rectangular fortress with four round bastions at the corners.
 This design was not the state-of-the-art in Italian military architecture because the round bastions did not ensure the best protection of the walls.
 At Civita Castellana and Nettuno Antonio da Sangallo the Elder had already designed more effective bastions.
 In the 1530s Pope Paul III ordered the construction of a massive keep which projected from the walls and ensured they were better protected.
 According to an undocumented tradition the keep was designed by Michelangelo and today the fortress is named after him.

 Forte Michelangelo: (left) one of the four round bastions; (right) entrance from the harbour

 The fortress stood at the water's edge.
-Its proportions, the facing of the walls with travertine and their decoration give it a very harmonious appearance (for other images of Forte Michelangelo click here).
+Its proportions, the facing of the walls with travertine and their decoration give it a very harmonious appearance (see other images of Forte Michelangelo).
 The image used as background for this page shows the fleurs-de-lys which decorate the keep.
 They were the heraldic symbol of Pope Paul III.
-For a very similar decoration you may wish to see the pope's family palace in Rome.
+For a very similar decoration you may wish to see the Pope's family palace in Rome.